-(a) The Graphic Designers work closely with event planners and the VPM to develop a strategic marketing plan for each event or service offered by the CSA.
-They develop creative content for all events and services.
-The Graphic Designers are also responsible for creating and distributing the CSA resource guide, and editing the CPP in collaboration with the VPM.
+- (a) The Content Creators work closely with event planners and the VPM to develop a strategic marketing plan for each event or service offered by the CSA. - (b) Content Creators develop creative content for all events and services. - (c) The Content Creators are also responsible for creating and editing the Corporate Partners' Program in collaboration with the VPM. - (d) Content Creators capture and edit photographs and videos for CSA events and services.

+4.19 Merchandise Coordinators

-4.13 Merchandise Coordinators
+- (a) The Merchandise Coordinators are responsible for:

+- (i) Designing and purchasing merchandise.

+- (ii) Maintaining the CSA's online store.

-- (a) The Merchandise Coordinators are responsible for: - (i) Designing and purchasing merchandise - (ii) Coordinating volunteers to run the Commerce Connection Store - (iii) Conducting locker sales each year.
+- (iii) Coordinating volunteers to run the Commerce Connection Store.

+- (iv) Conducting locker sales each year.

-4.14 Social Media Coordinator
+4.20 Social Media Coordinator

-- (a) The Social Media Coordinator is responsible for: - (i) Creating social media presence on any and all relevant social media platforms

-- (ii) Creating and/or coordinating content for the CSA blog - (iii) Ensuring all relevant CSA information is properly promoted, while maintaining the CSA brand.
+- (a) The Social Media Coordinator is responsible for: - (i) Creating social media presence on all relevant social media platforms. - (ii) Ensuring all relevant CSA information is properly promoted, while maintaining the CSA brand.